 Overlooking their own decades of “Cold” War research and experimentation into the subject, the CIA instead hired a couple of career bureaucrat psychologists who had been involved with the Air Force SERE training program at Fairchild AFB. (“SERE” stands for “Survival, Evasion, Resistance and Escape” and is intended for US military personnel who have a higher than “normal” probability, because of their jobs, of falling into enemy hands.
 Given the fact that American soldiers as prisoners have almost never been treated humanely by enemy forces, the SERE program helps soldiers anticipate and deal with the immediate psychological shock and lasting psychological effects of their expected brutal treatment as prisoners, but does not expect them to remain “unbreakable”.)
 The CIA was in a hurry and needed something fast.
 These guys had developed the Air Force SERE program for air crews by first copying the Army SERE program at Fort Bragg for soldiers and then adjusting it to what AF women demanded.
 (The CIA is a frequent visitor to Fort Bragg, also home to the US Army’s Special Forces Command, the 3rd SF Group, and the JFK Special Warfare Center/School.)
-The vast majority of Army’s SERE-trained people are male infantry (plus guys like me), so it is more aggressive than the Air Force program.
+The vast majority of Army’s SERE-trained people are male infantry (plus guys like me), so it is much more aggressive than the Air Force program.
 The AF psychologists put into the CIA program – as methods of US active interrogation – what had been in the Army SERE training program – on how to resist the expected brutal interrogation tactics of others.
 (There was and remains evidence that our enemy fighters are also provided with their own SERE-type training.)
 The company put together by these Air Force psychologists was paid over $80 million in US taxpayer money to do this.
 And they were even presumptive enough to do it all in the name of the American people.

 The Air Force psychologists also borrowed on earlier work in behavior modification theory that I had studied in college a half century earlier.
 The experiments then had dealt with techniques employed to alter undesired behavior – through mild sleep deprivation, stress, confinement, fear, etc. – for the improved condition of the patient.
 These AF psychologists repackaged it all under a theory of “Debility, Dependency And Dread” (DDD), by pushing the earlier mild techniques to coercive extremes.
 Such techniques were not intended to induce immediate answers to specific questions during the administration of the techniques, but rather to induce a compliant psychological state over time which would theoretically make subsequent interrogation more fruitful.
 They would have done themselves, and the CIA, a big favor, simply by consulting studies conducted, most at Fort Bragg, on those who had taken the Army’s SERE course, which included being subjected to “DDD”.
 Those studies showed that while a small percentage of such subjects did, in fact, become more compliant, the vast majority also became more suggestive.
 That is, they had a tendency to go wherever the interrogator wanted to take them, to tell the interrogator whatever the interrogator wanted to hear, regardless of truth.
 So the extreme methods actually made the subjects dumber and more unreliable.
-(No, “waterboarding” was not the most painful, dehumanizing or dangerous “enhanced technique” employed by the CIA, nor did CIA field personnel, including hired contractors, conducting interrogations at remote “black sites” always stay within even the limits of the CIA’s “enhanced” program.)
+(No, “waterboarding” was not the most painful, dehumanizing or dangerous “enhanced technique” employed by the CIA, nor did CIA field personnel, including hired contractors, conducting interrogations at remote “black sites” always stay within even the limits of the CIA’s “enhanced” program.
+CIA headquarters personnel were aware of this, too, had even been provided video tapes.)
 The techniques can produce psychosis and paranoia in the short term, but there is little documented study of longer term effects – other than to point to the inescapable conclusion of permanent psychosis and paranoia, neither of which, of course, are conducive to reliable responses to questions.

 In the usual twist on “equality” in America, these methods are not applied to women, either in studies or in practice.
 Women, including women terrorists, are “special”.